 Sonia smiled back.
 “Sure.”
 She released Jacky and let Qiao Qiao step in.
 Sonia watched as Jacky and Qiao

 Qiao disappeared into the crowd again.
 She turned to see Ehlo smiling.
 She knew that smile.
 “All right.”

 “That’s the spirit,” Ehlo said encouragingly.

 They didn’t get to finish the song because Sam cut in halfway through the song.
 He had been talking to Johnny before and was itching to dance again.
 Ehlo had no choice but to walk back to where Johnny was standing.

-“Looks like it’s an interesting night tonight,” Johnny commented causally, using his drink glass as a microphone.
+“Looks like it’s an interesting night tonight,” Johnny commented casually, using his drink glass as a microphone.
 “So…how does it feel like when your dance partner wants to dance with your best friend instead?”
 He stopped and pointed the fake microphone in front of Ehlo.

 “Knock it off, man,” Ehlo snapped, irritated.

 Johnny laughed and they talked about something else instead of how Ehlo got dumped.
 Ehlo walked toward the refreshment table to get another drink.

 After Qiao Qiao cut in, she began to fire away questions at Jacky.
 He was half amused and half trying not to laugh.
 He knew she was very confused by now.
 He couldn’t wait to hear what kind of information Ehlo had fed her earlier.